 - Annual Conroy Simberg Claims Management Seminar

-- "Show Me the Data – EHRs Effect on Malpractice Claims," Crittenden Medical Insurance Conference in Miami, Florida, April 2015
+- "Show Me the Data – EHRs Effect on Malpractice Claims," Crittenden Medical Insurance Conference in Miami, FL, April 2015

 - “Advanced Strategies for Avoiding and Managing Catastrophic Claims,” Crittenden Medical Insurance Conference in San Diego, CA, March 2014

 - In the early 2000's, our client designed and manufactured thin-film bioabsorbable implants used to separate tissue during certain surgical procedures.
 In 2004, that company sold the entire product line, including intellectual property, to a subsequent purchaser (SP), via an Asset Purchase Agreement (APA).
 The APA provided for indemnification and contained an arbitration clause.
 In 2008, a woman underwent gynecological surgery in a Miami hospital.
 According to the surgical record two implants were used, one being identified as manufactured by SP, and one identified as manufactured by our client.
 In 2011, the woman sued the hospital and both manufacturers, alleging that the implants did not properly absorb and caused significant complications.
 Based on the lot number and the expiration date contained in the Complaint, the client recognized immediately that the implant listed in the operative record was not their product.
 A demand for indemnification and defense of the action were filed and were refused.
 At one point an offer was made to assume the defense of the client, but SP refused to appropriately reimburse the client for all attorney fees incurred, offering only $16,000.
 Discovery included the testimony of the hospital's nursing IT representative, who explained how our client was erroneously listed on the operative record.
 SP position remained unchanged.
 During the defense of the underlying litigation, our client triggered the arbitration clause of the APA, and a two-day binding arbitration was held in San Francisco.
 The three-person panel concluded that the client proved the implant in question was manufactured by SP.
 Our client was entitled to a defense and indemnification, and awarded the sum of $383,000, an amount in excess of the fees and costs actually incurred by the client's insurance carrier.